Dominique de Villepin

 Dominique Marie François René Galouzeau de Villepin ([dɔminik maʁi fʁɑ̃swa ʁəne ɡaluzo də vilpɛ̃]; born 14 November 1953) is a French politician who served as Prime Minister of France from 31 May 2005 to 17 May 2007 under President Jacques Chirac.

 In his career working at the Ministry of Foreign Affairs, De Villepin rose through the ranks of the French right as one of Chirac's protégés.
 He came into the international spotlight as Minister of Foreign Affairs with his opposition to the 2003 invasion of Iraq, one year after his appointment to the office, which culminated with a speech to the United Nations.
 Before his tenure as prime minister, he also served as Minister of the Interior (2004–2005).

-After being replaced by François Fillon as prime minister, De Villepin was indicted in connection with the Clearstream affair, but was subsequently cleared of charges of complicity in allowing false accusations to proceed against presidential rival Nicolas Sarkozy regarding bribes paid on a sale of warships to Taiwan.
-De Villepin enjoyed a modest return to public favour for his public critique of President Sarkozy's style of "imperial rule."
+After being replaced by François Fillon as prime minister, De Villepin was indicted in connection with the Clearstream affair; he was subsequently cleared of charges of complicity in allowing false accusations to proceed against presidential rival Nicolas Sarkozy regarding bribes paid on a sale of warships to Taiwan.
+De Villepin enjoyed a modest return to public favour (from the left-wing to far-left) for his public critique of President Sarkozy's style of "imperial rule".

-He has written poetry, a book about poetry, and several historical and political essays, along with a study of Napoleon.
-Villepin is an honorary member of the International Raoul Wallenberg Foundation.
+De Villepin has written poetry, a book about poetry, and several historical and political essays, along with a study of Napoleon.
+He is an honorary member of the International Raoul Wallenberg Foundation.

 Early life and education

 Villepin was born in Rabat, Morocco, and spent some time in Venezuela, where his family lived for four years.
-He then lived in the U.S., and has said that he "grew up in the United States".
+He then lived in the United States, and has said that he "grew up" there.
 During his teenage years, "the 'Beat generation' movement left its mark on me, so did the hippie movement".
 He was inspired by Jack Kerouac and other American poets.
 He graduated from the Lycée Français de New York in 1971.
 He has three children: Marie (b.
 1986), Arthur, and Victoire (b.
 1989).

 Contrary to what his surname suggests, Villepin is not from an aristocratic background.
 His ancestors added the particle "de" to the family name.
 His great-grandfather was a colonel in the French army, his grandfather was a board member for several companies, and his father Xavier de Villepin was a diplomat and a member of the Senate.
 Villepin speaks French, English and Spanish.

 When his mother died, Villepin gave a eulogy "full of the grandest and most sonorous cadences of the French language", wrote The Independent (UK) in 2010.
 He "spoke of his mother's passionate belief in the greatness and the destiny of France, and, implicitly, the greatness and destiny of her son".
 One mourner stated that he seemed to speak "of France and of himself as being the same thing".